Serge Ollive is a French composer, organist and conductor, who was born in 1977.

 A "late" musician, he started to study music with organ in 1995, at the Conservatoire National de Région de Marseille (France) in the classes of Annick Chevalier-Naddéo and André Rossi.
 Between 1998 and 2000, he was awarded with several classical first prizes, including organ.

-1997 to 2007.
-He played hundreds of concerts across France and
+Serge Ollive played hundreds of concerts across France and

-in Gap (France), from 2005 to 2007.
+and of the vocal ensemble Cantabile, in Gap (France), from 2003 to 2007.

-In 2007, he moved to Budapest (Hungary), and improved in
+In 2007, he moved to Budapest (Hungary), and devoted himself more

 intensively to the music composition.
 He composed at this time some

 Back home in 2010, he has since been working on several projects as either